 CollegeAdvisor.com presents its majors series webinars on Economics in a 60-minute webinar and Q&A with college students and alumni.
 Our CollegeAdvisor panel will share their insider perspectives on how they chose their majors, how they applied successfully to colleges, and how they pursued their majors in college.
 Come ready to learn and bring your questions!

-Hi, everyone.
-Welcome to the college advisor webinar in economics to orient everyone with the webinar timing, we’ll start off with the presentation, then answer your questions in a live Q and a on the sidebar.
-And in the public chat, you can download our slides in the handouts tab, and you can start submitting questions in the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to CollegeAdvisor’s in Economics.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Now let’s meet our panelists.
 Hi everyone.
-My name is Eleanor.
-I’m a current senior at brown university doing a concentration in economics.
+My name is Elinor.
+I’m a current senior at Brown University doing a concentration in economics.
 I also take a lot of coursework in French as well on this actually a picture of me from when I was studying abroad in Europe.
 I’m learning a lot more about the French language and history, and I’m really excited to get to talk to you guys more today about being an economy.

 Okay.
 So in terms of what led me to being an econ major, it was definitely not the most straightforward journey.
 When I originally was coming to brown, I was pretty sure that I wanted to do international relations, but at the same time, I did want to still have that level of.
 And that level of something a bit more analytical, and I just really fell in love with basically Brown’s equivalent of econ 1 0 1, which is called principles of economics.

 I really liked how it blended a lot of different things, the private sector, the public sector sort of soft skills and the social sciences with math and being, having that data-driven focus.
 So in my freshman year, I think it was about the middle of freshman year.
 I decided to go ahead and pursue an econ major.[00:02:00]